-35 Given our estimates, we assume all teachers have an offer set size of two schools.
+40 Given our estimates, we assume all teachers have an offer set size of two schools.

-36 Due to the fact that NCES censors teachers' homes locations, we impute these value as the ZIP centroid of the initial match school.
+41 NCES censors teachers' homes locations, so we impute these as the ZIP centroid of the initial match school.

-37 Teachers living in suburban areas have a consideration radius of 21 miles.
+42 Teachers living in suburban areas have a consideration radius of 21 miles.

-38 Santelli and Grissom (2022) estimate an average commute time for teachers of about 22 minutes, with a standard deviation of 11 minutes.
+43 Santelli and Grissom (2022) estimate an average commute time for teachers of about 22 minutes, with a standard deviation of 11 minutes.
 Our constraint should then encompass the commute of effectively all teachers.